38th & Chicago Re-envisioned

 Project phase

-This project is currently gathering input.
+This project is currently in the design phase.

 Input